Employment Opportunities

 In our continuing effort to attain greater diversity within our organization and to improve the quality of services we provide to a diverse client base, we actively encourage applications from members of groups that are under-represented in the legal profession.

 CAP welcomes law student volunteers throughout the year.
 Under the supervision of experienced postconviction attorneys, students help provide assistance to counsel who are appointed to represent indigent persons incarcerated on California's death row.
+Current openings are listed below under "Open Intern and Staff Positions."

 Students are an integral, well-respected part of the CAP team.
 They do real work on real cases on behalf of real clients, and their contributions are highly valued.
 Here are some examples of the work CAP interns perform: